vizeat/storybook-addon-responsive-views/README.md

 yarn add storybook-addon-responsive-views
 ```

 ## Basic usage

 `withResponsiveViews` is added as a decorator to your stories.

-First, register the add on in `addons.js`.
-This gives you access to toggle the views on/off in the panel.
+First, register the addon in `addons.js`.
+This gives you access to toggle the views on/off in the Storybook toolbar.

 ```js
 import 'storybook-addon-responsive-views/register'